zer0Kerbal/zer0Kerbal/Localization/quickstart.md

 ### How to translate

-To create a translation for your language, make a copy of the file *en_us.cfg* and name them accordingly to your language:
+To create a translation for your language, make a copy of the file *en-us.cfg* and name them accordingly to your language:

 * *es-es.cfg* for Spanish
 * *es-mx.cfg* for Mexican Spanish